Haidar Abdel-Shafi

-Haidar Abdel-Shafi (Heidar Abdul-Shafi) (حيدر عبد الشافي June 10, 1919 – September 25, 2007), was a Palestinian physician, community leader and political leader who was the head of the Palestinian delegation to the Madrid Conference of 1991.
+Haidar Abdel-Shafi (Heidar Abdul-Shafi) (حيدر عبد الشافي 10 June 1919 – 25 September 2007) was a Palestinian physician, community leader and political leader.
+He was the head of the Palestinian delegation to the Madrid Conference of 1991 and served in the Palestinian Legislative Council for Gaza Governorate from 1996 to 1998.

 Background

-Abdel-Shafi was born in Gaza, one of six children of Sheikh Muheiddin Abdel-Shafi, head of the Higher Islamic Council Waqf and custodian of the holy places in Gaza and Hebron (from 1925–27).
+Abdel-Shafi was born in Gaza, one of six children of Sheikh Muheiddin Abdel-Shafi, head of the Higher Islamic Council Waqf and custodian of the holy places in Gaza and Hebron (from 1925 to 1927).
 He attended primary school in Gaza; secondary education as a boarder at the Arab College in Jerusalem and graduated in 1936.
 He graduated in 1943 from the American University of Beirut College of Medicine in Beirut.
-At the University he joined George Habash's Arab Nationalist Movement dedicated to Arab nationalism and the "liberation of Palestine".
+At the university, he joined George Habash's Arab Nationalist Movement dedicated to Arab nationalism and the "liberation of Palestine".

 Political and community service career

 Pre-1948

 Abdel-Shafi worked at the British Mandate of Palestine's Municipal Hospital in Jaffa.
 In 1944-1945 he joined the Desert Army of the British Jordanian Army, then part of a new British Ninth Army intended to open a second front - which never materialized - in the Balkans.
 Spent the war instead in various locations in Palestine: Al-Azraq, Ashona, Jericho, Gaza, and resigned his commission at the war's end.
 He returned to Gaza and entered private medical practice.
 He then co-founded a branch of the Palestine Medical Society in 1945, and participated in the first Palestine Medical Congress in 1946.